a4w/yashry-code-challenge/README.md

 ### Persistence
 I used in memory implementation for the mocking persistence for simplicity and the lack of a requirement to use a fully fledged database.

+## Further information
+If you would like to contact me for further information please send an email or call me via phone. (*Contact information is in the resume*).